top of page

 INFORMATION FOR ACCEPTED APPLICANTS

-• Applicants will be notified of the panel’s decision in early March.
+Applicants will be notified in May.
 Accepted applicants will work with a Filter Photo staff member to determine the exhibition’s date, layout, and other details.

 EXHIBITION ADVISORY COMMITTEE